DRLEdition19/profork-OFICIAL/README.md

 ---

+### 🤔 What About Security?

+This repository follows standard open-source principles—**all scripts are fully accessible, modifiable, and auditable by users.**

+- **Transparency:** Every script is available for review before running.
+- **Customization:** Users have full control over modifications to their system.
+- **Fixes:** Some scripts exist to address long-standing Batocera issues that would otherwise remain unresolved.

+While Batocera developers have **expressed concerns about third-party scripts**, open-source software is about **choice, not restriction.**

+If Batocera were truly concerned about security, they would **engage with third-party contributions instead of discouraging all external improvements.**

+---

 ## 🙌 Thanks

 Thanks to **Uureel** for many of the original scripts and **Kron4ek** for the **Conty (Arch) container**.